Let's plan!

 1. Mont-Saint-Michel

-Iconic and otherworldly: the abbey-island rises from a bay with some of continental Europe’s highest tides.
+Iconic and otherworldly, the abbey-island rises from a bay with some of continental Europe’s highest tides.
 On certain “supertides,” the sea races back and the Mont becomes a true island for a few luminous hours—best seen from the 2014 causeway at golden hour.

 True anecdote: in 708, the archangel Saint Michael is said to have appeared to Bishop Aubert of Avranches.
 After two ignored visions, the archangel pressed a finger to Aubert’s skull—leaving a small hole.
 The relic traditionally identified as Aubert’s skull is displayed in Avranches today.